Richard Kelly (Florida politician): Abscam scandal and later life

 In 1980, Kelly was involved in the FBI undercover Abscam scandal and failed to win renomination, losing to Republican Bill McCollum.

 Kelly was the only Republican member of the House to vote against the expulsion of fellow Abscam target Michael Myers (D-PA).
 Myers was expelled by a 376-30 vote on October 2, 1980, the House's first expulsion since 1861.

 Kelly was convicted of taking $25,000 in bribes.
 He claimed he had conducted his own undercover operation and spent part of the money to maintain that cover, but was convicted and served thirteen months of a 6 to 18 month sentence at the federal prison camp at Eglin Air Force Base.
 During his third term, he also divorced his wife and married his secretary.
 He was released from a halfway house in 1986.

-Kelly died August 22, 2005, in Stevensville, Montana after suffering for years with Pick's disease.
+Kelly died on August 22, 2005, in Stevensville, Montana after suffering for years with Pick's disease.
+He was 81 years old.